Domur/NBTExaminer/README.md

 In game chat commands:
 */nbtex* will display all tags found on the currently held item.
 */nbtex &lt;tag name&gt;* will display the details for that specific tag.

+### To Do
+Format chat messages with color or create visual interface for easier viewing.